alchemydc/btcrecover/.ai/memory-bank/progress.md

 - Security requirements and technical context documented.
 - Proof-of-concept for 25th word (BIP39 passphrase) recovery using the CLI completed and tested.
 - GUI frontend built using FreeSimpleGUI as a wrapper that calls btcrecover.py via subprocess.
+- Lessons learned from failed attempt to use btcrpass internals directly for passphrase brute-forcing with tokenlist wildcards.
 - GUI features:
   - .env file support for pre-populating fields (python-dotenv).
   - Dark mode enabled by default.